Inflaton fragmentation in E-models of cosmological $\alpha$-attractors: Introduction

 \section{Introduction}

-The inflationary cosmology~\cite{1,2,3,4} solves many puzzles of the standard big bang cosmology, such as the flatness and horizon problems.
-While various inflation models have been proposed, recent observations of cosmic background radiation~(CMB)~\cite{5} have excluded many class of models, including single power-law potential models, through the combined constraints on the spectral index $n_s$ and the tensor-to-scalar ratio $r$.
+The inflationary cosmology~\cite{Starobinsky:1980te,Guth:1980zm,Linde:1981mu,Linde:1983gd} solves many puzzles of the standard big bang cosmology, such as the flatness and horizon problems.
+While various inflation models have been proposed, recent observations of cosmic microwave background~(CMB)~\cite{Ade:2015lrj} have excluded many classes of models, including single power-law potential models, through the combined constraints on the spectral index $n_s$ and the tensor-to-scalar ratio $r$.

-A new class of inflationary models that is consistent with the observations, was recently proposed~\cite{6,7,8}.
-These models, called $\alpha$-attractors, are constructed in a quite bottom-up manner, which include various types of inflation models, unified by only one (phenomenologically) free-parameter $\alpha$.
-For example, the quadratic inflation model~\cite{3,4} and the Starobinsky model~\cite{1,14} are reproduced by $\alpha=\infty$ and $\alpha=1$, respectively.
+A new class of inflationary models that is consistent with the observations, was recently proposed~\cite{Kallosh:2013hoa,Galante:2014ifa,Kallosh:2015lwa}.
+These models, called $\alpha$-attractors, are constructed in a quite bottom-up manner, which include various types of inflation models unified by only one (phenomenologically) free-parameter $\alpha$.
+For example, the quadratic inflation model~\cite{Linde:1981mu,Linde:1983gd} and the Starobinsky model~\cite{Starobinsky:1980te,Mukhanov:1981xt} are reproduced by $\alpha=\infty$ and $\alpha=1$, respectively.

 The $\alpha$-attractors are categorized into two subclasses: T-models and E-models, which are characterized by the following potentials,

 respectively.